phuocng/html-dom/posts/scroll-to-an-element-smoothly.md

 }
 ```

+{% callout %}
-> ## Good practice
+### Good practice

->
-> It's common to think of using `setTimeout()` or `setInterval()` when we need to move between given points in the given duration.
-> But it's recommended to use [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)
-> which gives better performance animation.
+It's common to think of using `setTimeout()` or `setInterval()` when we need to move between given points in the given duration.
+But it's recommended to use [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) which gives better performance animation.
+{% endcallout %}

 ## Customize the animation

 Currently, we move to the target equally per millisecond.
 We move the same distance every milliseconds.

 If you want, you can replace the current linear movement with other [easing functions](https://1loc.dev/#easing-functions).
 Look at [this website](https://easings.net) to imagine how each easing produces different animations.

 The code below uses the `easeInQuad` animation: